 In 1875, several trees on the point near the lighthouse were cut down to give the light a larger range.
 This resulted in a marked improvement to the light.
 The iron floor in the octagonal lantern room was lifted in 1878 so the underlying surface could be cemented.

 A fourth-order Fresnel lens was installed in the lantern room in 1915, and the characteristic of the light was changed at that time from fixed red to an occulting white light with the following pattern: visible ten seconds, eclipsed three seconds, visible four seconds, eclipsed three seconds.
 A screen that revolved around the lamp to produce the occulting light was operated by a clock-work mechanism whose weights had to be wound up each night by cranking a handle about sixty turns.

-At high tide the water depth at the nearby dock is between four and eight meters, while at low tide the entrance dries out to a distance of 2 kilometers.
+At high tide the water depth at the dock at Walton Harbour was between four and eight meters, while at low tide the entrance dries out to a distance of two kilometers.
 Here and at nearby Burntcoat Head, the variance between high and low tides exceeds fifteen meters making it the largest tidal variance in North America.

-After its closure, the lighthouse was saved by Ted Burgess and local historian Reg Clark.
-In 1991, the Municipality of East Hants acquired the lighthouse, and the location received heritage status in August 1992.
+After its closure, the lighthouse was saved by Ted Burgess and local historian Reg Clark, who donated thousands of hours of work in improving the tower and surrounding grounds.
+In 1991, the Municipality of East Hants acquired the lighthouse, and the tower received heritage status in August 1992.
 The restored lighthouse and grounds have been developed into an interpretation center with a nicely landscaped picnic area as well as a short nature trail.